Apply

 Deposit

-A candidate's application cannot be processed without a $100 deposit.
+A candidate's application cannot be processed without a deposit.
 After submitting the application, the applicant will be redirected to a Shop WMU page to pay the deposit.
 Please pay it immediately after submitting the application.
-The deposit is nonrefundable unless we are unable to accept the candidate in which case a $50 refund will be made (see our refund policy).
-The $100 application deposit does apply to the total tuition due for accepted students.
+The application deposit does apply to the total tuition due for accepted students.
+Click here to read our refund policy.

 Recorded audition

-All candidates must audition for admission by sending a recorded audition with their application.
+A candidate may audition for additional, merit-based scholarship by sending a recorded audition with their application.
 Please contact us if you plan to upload a recording to YouTube or another internet source that you would like to use.
 Because enrollments are often competitive, candidates should give as much attention as possible to the quality of their recordings.

 Woodwind, brass and percussion candidates should record a two-octave chromatic scale (percussionists on the mallet keyboard of their choice) as well as a "festival" solo piece (with or without accompaniment) that demonstrates both lyrical and technical playing.